CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 1 - Coordinates.md

    * The Right Ascension is measured in the plane of the Celestial Equator from the Cusp of Aries with East as the positive direction.
 Declination is measured perpendicular from the Celestial Equator such that positive is North.
    * The Right Ascension has a peculiar unit, the angle is measured by *hours*, *minutes*, and *seconds*, where $24$ hours is one revolution, $60$ minutes is one hour, and $60$ seconds is one minute.
 (Thus, $1$ hour is $15\degree$, and $1$ minute is $0.25\degree$, and $1$ second is $0.004166...\degree$.)
    * The points of $+90\degree$ and $-90\degree$ Declination are called the *North* and *South* [*Celestial Poles*](https://en.wikipedia.org/wiki/Celestial_pole) respectively.
 These points can be thought of as the points in the sky right above True North and True South of Earth.
 From the view of an observer on the Earth, the celestial poles are always in the direction of North and South.
 Indeed, the reason the North Star always points North is because it is located so close to the North Celestial Pole (Declension $+89\degree 16'$).
+   * The Earth rotates around the axis that connects the two celestial poles.
 - [**The Ecliptic Coordinate System**](https://en.wikipedia.org/wiki/Ecliptic_coordinate_system)
    * In the Equatorial Coordinate System, the angles $\theta$ and $\varphi$ are called the *Ecliptic Longitude* and *Ecliptic Latitude* and are denoted $\lambda$ and $\beta$ respectively.
    * The Ecliptic Longitude is measured in the plane of the Ecliptic from the Cusp of Aries with East as the positive direction.
 Declination is measured perpendicular from the Ecliptic such that positive is North.